Geolykt/EnchantmentsPlus/readme.md

 **/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt;**: Like above, but the fourth parameter handles whether or not chat messages should be send as a error/success message. (use True or false) <br>
 **/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt; &lt;force&gt;**: Like above, but the fith parameter handles whether the enchantment should be forced onto the tool. (use True or false) <br>

-## Obtaining
+## Obtaining & Installation
 See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads Or compile this project like every other project out there via maven and a JDK 11 or higher, a "mvn clean package" should suffice to build the plugin.
+To install this plugin, you need bukkit-compatbile plugin loader and put it in the "plugins" folder of your server.
+No further configuration is needed to get the plugin running (other than a restart)

 ## Compatibility
 The current version of this plugin is compatible with Spigot version 1.15.2, 1.16.1, 1.16.2, 1.16.3, 1.16.4, 1.16.5.
 Any versions under 1.15.2, will **not** work without tinkering, versions above 1.16.5, may, although with a few issues.
-We however recommend Paper for full compatibillity.
+Paper has no known bugs that are specific to it, however I do not gurantee that this plugin will play nicely with it in the future.
 If you are using spigot, please consider enabling the `1xx-anvil-merger` option in the patches.yml.

+More specifically, this plugin **WILL** break some day with paper and it is only a question of time until the differences are too large to maintain via reflection hacks.
+However the same scenario may occour with a material rewrite on spigot's side (which is frequently requested).
+This plugin may not update to future versions if too large changes happen at once unannounced and if there isn't an easy fix to them.
+I do not have the passion to play minecraft (or any game really) anymore which severely impairs my abillity to maintain this plugin.

 ## Contribute
 Anyone is free to contribute to this repository via pull requests, issues or comments, however keep in mind that this repository uses 4 space indentation.
 If you feel like compliaining about performance while not being an annoying person, then please send me profiling reports NOT TIMINGS.
 I cannot do much with Timings and I require proper profiling reports to optimize the plugin, otherwise I'm guessing where the bottlenecks COULD be (and usually they are not where I search them).
+This leads to premature optimisation which might lead to worse code

+PRs to this repository are very welcome.
+Other than most maintainers I encourage you to make PRs even if you believe that they are a bit absurd without asking me prior. (though that does not mean that I have to accept them)

 ## Changes performed in this fork compared to NMS-less Zenchantments
 To view the changes compared to Zenchantments (from the point where the split happened), add the Changelog of [NMS-Less Zenchantments](https://github.com/Geolykt/NMSless-Zenchantments#changes-performed-in-this-fork) onto it